davidson16807/tectonics.cpp/doc/file-structure-by-category-theory.md

-File structure by category theory really proved out.

-It promises every file only considers either a single data structure or a homset between them, and every folder considers only a single namespace that corresponds to a single mathematical category.
+Every file in this project only considers either a single data structure or a homset between them, and every folder considers only a single namespace that corresponds to a single mathematical category.
 A category diagram is linked to in the README.md of the folder for a category.

 The only deliberate exception to the rule is where the homset maps to a primitive data type, or where there is a compelling reason to privitize the attributes of a class.
 In either case, the homset is then represented as methods within the object itself.